The Inspection

 The Inspection is a 2022 American drama film written and directed by Elegance Bratton.
-Inspired by Bratton's real-life experiences, the film follows a young gay black man who defiantly endures brutal training at a Marines boot camp, seeking approval from his homophobic mother.
+Inspired by Bratton's real-life experiences, the film follows a young gay black man who defiantly endures brutal training at a Marine Corps boot camp, seeking approval from his homophobic mother.
 It stars Jeremy Pope, Raúl Castillo, McCaul Lombardi, Aaron Dominguez, Nicholas Logan, Eman Esfandi, Andrew Kai, Aubrey Joseph, Bokeem Woodbine, and Gabrielle Union.

-The film had its world premiere at the 2022 Toronto International Film Festival on September 8, 2022, and was theatrically released in the United States on November 18, 2022, by A24.
+The Inspection had its world premiere at the 2022 Toronto International Film Festival on September 8, 2022, and was theatrically released in the United States on November 18 by A24.
 The film received generally positive reviews from critics, with Pope's performance being praised and earning a Golden Globe nomination.

 Synopsis

 Ellis French enlists in the Marine Corps and ends up at boot camp on Parris Island, South Carolina.
-He initially meets the physical requirements, but is not as successful in disguising his sexual orientation, making him the target of a near-lethal hazing from training instructor Leland Laws and a fellow recruit, Laurence Harvey.
+He initially meets the physical requirements, but is not as successful in disguising his sexual orientation, making him the target of a near-lethal hazing from drill instructor Leland Laws and a fellow recruit, Laurence Harvey.